f you are a natural bodybuilder, how long should an average workout last?

 1. Do a maximum of 10 sets per muscle group and a maximum of 15 to 25 sets in total per workout.
 The latter amounts to a maximum of 60 to 90 minutes of training at normal rest times.

-2. In principle, there is no minimum volume for a training session.
+2. In principle, there is no minimum height for a workout.
 Yet it is advisable to do at least 2-3 consecutive sets per exercise.

 MORE IS BETTER?